Curio Collection by Hilton Launches The Curious Gene Program

 The Science & Curiosity Types

-Scientists believe that a variation of the 7R gene, a derivative of the gene DRD4, exists in one in five people or approximately 20 percent of the human population.
-Through the Curious Gene study, Curio Collection by Hilton worked with a scientific lab and research partner to test the influencers to determine which of them have the "curious gene."
-Each social media influencer also participated in a qualitative portion of the study that included a detailed online board and survey.
-By applying learnings from the study and leveraging existing scientific information associated with the 7R gene, Curio Collection developed an algorithm to classify curiosity into five different types:
+Scientists believe that a variation of the gene, 7R, a derivative of the gene DRD4, exists in one in five people or approximately 20 percent of the human population.
+Through the Curious Gene study, Curio Collection by Hilton worked with a genetics lab, Fulgent Genetics, and research partner, BrandIQ, to test the 30 travel influencers to determine which of them have the "curious gene."
+Each influencer also participated in a qualitative portion of the study that included a detailed online board and survey.
+By applying learnings from the study and leveraging existing scientific information associated with the 7R gene, researchers developed an algorithm to classify curiosity into five different types:

 -